duarteocarmo/duarteocarmo.com/content/pages/developers.md

 slug: developers
 description: Public API and agent integration documentation for duarteocarmo.com.

-The API provides profile information and an index of the public writing on this website.
-It is read only and returns JSON.
+The API provides public information from this website.
+It is read only.
+Most endpoints return JSON; About and Consulting return Markdown.

 - Base URL: `https://duarteocarmo.com`
 - OpenAPI specification: [`/openapi.json`](/openapi.json)